mxagar/tool_guides/langchain/02_udemy_langchain/README.md

 Notebook: [`00-Models-IO/04-Few-Shot-Prompt-Templates.ipynb`](./00-Models-IO/04-Few-Shot-Prompt-Templates.ipynb).

 Few-show prompting means giving some examples to the chatbot in the prompt.
-There are prompt templates for that.
+There is a way of achieveing that with the presented tools.

 ```python
 from langchain_openai.chat_models import ChatOpenAI